ttajmajer/morl-dv/README.md

 ![](fig1.png)

-### Eater environment
+### Cleaner environment

-Easter is a simple game which simulates an autonomous vacuum cleaner.
-It iss based on OpenAI's gym framework.
+Cleaner is a simple game which simulates an autonomous vacuum cleaner.
+It is based on OpenAI's gym framework.
-Eater comes in several versions: multi-objective and single-objective and it can be used with existing RL methods.
+Cleaner comes in several versions: multi-objective and single-objective and it can be used with existing RL methods.

-To test eater run `eater_random_agent.py` script.
+To run cleaner run `cleaner_random_agent.py` script.

-To test eater with standard DQN run `eater_test_with_standard_dqn.py`
+To test cleaner with standard DQN run `cleaner_test_with_standard_dqn.py`

 ![](fig2.png)